 DSS supports students in their right to file a complaint when they believe they have been denied equal access in the form of accommodations, modifications, auxiliary aids, effective communication or experience discriminatory harassment as described in Section 504 of the Rehabilitation Act of 1973, and the Americans with Disabilities Act (ADA) of 1990.
 The resolution process below applies to students with disabilities who feel their rights have been violated under 504 or ADA.

-Students who feel they have not received a reasonable, requested accommodation from a CSUF faculty or staff member should contact their DSS Specialist as soon as possible.
+Students who feel they have not received a reasonable, requested accommodation from a CSUF faculty or staff member should contact their Disability Management Specialist as soon as possible.
 Timeliness is critical in resolving these concerns promptly and effectively.
 Students who have concerns regarding the accommodation process, or an unresolved physical barrier can file an informal resolution request.
 The DSS staff appreciates the opportunity to resolve any issues through the informal process below.

 - student's full name, CWID, current mailing address